nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![Add Contact](images/AddContact.png)<br>
 *Fig 10.
 Sequence diagram of the implementation of the `Add new contact` feature*

-The figure above shows the sequence diagram of the `Add new contact` feature.
+Fig. 10 shows the sequence diagram of how a new contact is added.

-Given below is an example usage scenario and how the `Add new contact` feature behaves.
+Given below is an example usage scenario of how the `Add new contact` feature behaves.

 1. The user running the application invokes the ```LogicManager``` by typing ```name nusmodslink```, followed by kbd:[enter] key.
 2. ```LogicManager```would then request for a new contact by calling ```CommandHandler```.